CogComp/cogcomp-nlp/ner/scripts/paramsweep/README.txt

 5. Linking Training and Testing Data

-“link.sh” creates a link in each of the directories where benchmark will run to the benchmark directory containing the data to run.
-The benchmark directory where the symbolic links original is hard coded in the link.sh file, but can be easily changed.
-The user will have to supply the data for the benchmark directories, configured exactly as document in benchmark.sh script that actually executes training and testing.
+“link.sh” creates a link in each of the directories where benchmark will run to the benchmarkData directory containing the data to run.
+The benchmarkData directory where the symbolic links original is hard coded in the link.sh file, but can be easily changed.
+The user will have to supply the data for the benchmarkData directories, configured exactly as document in benchmark.sh script that actually executes training and testing.
 Users must supply training data in "train", training evaluation data in "dev" and final  testing data in "test" for each of these